rubenthoms/webviz-config/CONTRIBUTING.md

 If the file containing `ExamplePlugin` is saved to [./webviz_config/plugins](./webviz_config/plugins), and then added to the corresponding [\_\_init\_\_ file](./webviz_config/plugins/__init__.py) you are done.
-Alternatively you can create your plugins in a separate Python project and `setup.py`.
+Alternatively, you can create your plugins in a separate Python project and `setup.py`.
 You can then configure the installation by using something like:
 ```python
 setup(